4d/4d-for-ios/docs/DetailformTemplate-Storyboard.md

 Field View 2 includes elements that will be duplicated so you can have as many field as you define in the project editor.

 Each storyboard element has a Object ID.
-For example, if you select Field View 2 and go to the **Identify inspector**, you'll see its Object ID:
+For example, if you select Field View 2 and go to the **Identity inspector**, you'll see its Object ID:

 ![Object ID Storyboard](assets/custom-detailform/object-id-storyboard.png)